TadghMac/Organic-Eire/README.md

 **Future features**
 In future versions  Id like to impliment the following:
- -search bar: for users to serch for articles more easily
+ -search bar: for users to serch for articles and other users more easily

 -profile page: I think users would enjoy having theor own custom profile page where they can see their list of posts , similar to what you see on other social media sites

--classifieds section: A section for users to buy, sell , look for goods and services associates with organics._
+-classifieds section: A section for users to buy, sell , look for goods and services associates with organics.

 -take the content box out of my custom model : This field is not necessery but when I removed it the model broke so I chose to leave it for this version